jTanG0506/comp27112-notes/NOTES/polygons-and-pixels.md

 - Step 2: Invert the direction of the first so they now emanate from their shared vertex
 - Step 3: Their cross product gives the surface normal {% math %}N = E_2 \times -E_1{% endmath %}
 - Step 4: Normalise {% math %}N{% endmath %}

+#### Polygon soup
+One way to represent a scene using polygons is to have a huge list of individual polygons, to colour and draw in order, requiring individual manipulation.
+This is known as a **polygon soup** and has a number of undesirable properties, such as:
+- Waste of storage space as most models contain surfaces, not individual polygons, so we could share vertices rather than replicate them per polygon
+- Loss of semantics: does a polygon belong to a cow? or a table?
+- Leads to *brute force* rendering which makes interaction with the model complex

+#### Meshes
+**Meshes** are a linked group of polygons, which can be used to represent surfaces.
+They retain semantics, reduce storage by sharing vertices and edges, help with interaction and help with structuring the model so we can manipulate it more easily.

+- **Triangle strips** are a collection of linked triangles, {% math %}N{% endmath %} linked triangles can be defined using {% math %}N + 2{% endmath %} vertices - compared with {% math %}3N{% endmath %} vertices if each triangle was defined separately
+- **Triangle fans** are a collection of linked triangle that share a same vertex, which again be defined using {% math %}N + 2{% endmath %} vertices instead of {% math %}3N{% endmath %}
+- **Quadrilateral strips** are a collection of links quadrilaterals, {% math %}N{% endmath %} quadrilaterals can be defined using {% math %}2N + 2{% endmath %} vertices, compared with {% math %}4N{% endmath %} separate vertices
+- **Quadrilateral meshes** are a collection of linked quadrilaterals, which is commonly used in terrain modelling and for approximating curved surfaces. {% math %}N \times M{% endmath %} quadrilaterals can be defined using {% math %}(N + 1) \times (M + 1){% endmath %} vertices, compared with {% math %}4MN{% endmath %} separate vertices

+:heavy_exclamation_mark: Quadrilaterals must be **tessellated** into triangles during rendering